Making Sourdough Fit Your Life

 Maintaining a sourdough starter can sometimes feel like adding an additional family member.
 Remembering to feed it regularly and allowing for adequate rising times may seem burdensome, but it doesn’t have to.
 Here are some suggestions for making sourdough fit your schedule instead of ruling your life.

-It’s true that letting a starter go too long without being fed or refreshed can cause it to take on an undesirable flavor that is hard to get rid of, especially if it is a whole grain flour starter, like spelt or whole wheat.
+Letting a starter go too long without being fed or refreshed can cause it to take on an undesirable flavor that is hard to get rid of, especially if it is a whole-grain flour starter, like spelt or whole wheat.
 While it may be ideal to maintain your culture regularly, life happens.
-You may go on an extended vacation, get too busy to tend to your starter, or perhaps you just don’t feel like baking every week.
+You may go on an extended vacation, get too busy to tend to your starter, or just get tired of baking every week.
 A good option for these instances is to mix a dry starter.
-To do this:

 Many sourdough recipes can be proofed in the refrigerator, freeing you up to bake when it is convenient.
 Some doughs can even be mixed, proofed, and then frozen to be baked at a later date.
 (Sourdough Rosemary Cracker dough works especially well with this technique.)
 Don’t be afraid to experiment with your sourdough recipes to find which ones are the most flexible.
 Most of all, don’t let your sourdough starter intimidate you!
 It’s really quite forgiving.